open-ideas/IDEAS/IDEAS/Resources/Scripts/tests/README.md

 Two jobs are defined in the `github-actions.yml` file: *build* and *test*.
 The *build* job simply checks out the repository code.
 The *test* job goes through each of the library packages in different steps to simulate the models and compare against reference results.
-Notice that every step explicitly sets `INTERACTIVE=false` to run the tests in ''batch mode'', that is, no new reference results are generated since we are only interested in checking whether tests pass when running in the server.
+Notice that the jobs and steps are defined in the `github-actions.yml` file and that every step explicitly sets `INTERACTIVE=false` to run the tests in
+''batch mode'', that is, no new reference results are generated since we are only interested in checking whether tests pass when running in the server.
 It is possible to generate new reference results and visually compare trajectories with previous references when running